erdg/picolisp-osc/README.md

 (ffi 'lo-message-new)
 ```

+### Picolisp DB
-`server.l`, `address.l`, and `message.l` implement an OO wrapper over the functions in `liblo.l`, bringing all the goodness into the PicoLisp DB domain.
+`server.l`, `address.l`, and `message.l` implement an OO wrapper over the functions in `liblo.l`, bringing all the goodness into the PicoLisp DB.
 This may be a terrible idea.

 A session at the PicoLisp repl might look something like this: